wifisensing/PicoScenes-Manual/source/matlab.rst

 System Requirement & Installation
 -----------------------------------------
-Before getting started, you should refer to  :doc:`installation` and :ref:`install_matlab` for the installation process.
+Before getting started with PMT, make sure PicoScenes and PMT are both correctly installed.
+Refer to  :doc:`installation` and :ref:`install_matlab` for more details.

 Usage
 -------------------